On this page:

 - Eleanor of Aquitaine: Queen of France, Queen of England

-- Evaluating Evidence: A Positivist Approach to Reading Sources on Modern Japan (also available as an ebook)
+- Evaluating Evidence: A Positivist Approach to Reading Sources on Modern Japan

 - Hawaiʻi Reader in Traditional Chinese Culture

 - Milestone Documents in American History: Exploring the Primary Sources That Shaped America

 - Milestone Documents in World History: Exploring the Primary Sources That Shaped the World

 - Religion in Early Stuart England, 1603-1638: An Anthology of Primary Sources

 You can also craft a LibCat search using keyword(s) specific to your topic and combining it / them with words (one at a time!) like:

 - pictorial works

 - short stories

 The Library of Congress provides topic sets, resources by state, and research guides all focused on primary sources.
 Example of a topic set: Finding Our Place in the Cosmos: From Galileo to Sagan and Beyond .